-To save the switch configuration using Web Tools, click Switch Admin in the Manage section under Tasks, and then select the Configure > Upload/Download subtab and upload the configuration file.
+To save the switch configuration using Web Tools, in the Switch Explorer window, click Configure > Switch Admin, and then select the Configure > Upload/Download subtab and upload the configuration file.

 You cannot enable Access Gateway mode if Management Server is enabled.
-To disable Management Server, enter the MsplmgmtDeactivate command.
+To disable Management Server, enter the MspImgmtDeactivate command.